 You should know from the start that collection agencies prefer contacting consumers by phone.
 That’s reason enough for you to avoid it.

-The reason collection agents like phone conversations is because it’s easier to intimidate a consumer over the phone than it is by written correspondence.
+The reason collection agents like phone conversations is because it’s easier to intimidate a consumer.

 After all, the collection agent knows the collection process well, and the consumer generally doesn’t.